Tim Aeby

-Tim Aeby (born 27 April 1987) is a French music producer, songwriter.
+Tim Aeby (born 27 April 1987) is a French music producer and songwriter.
 He has worked with Claydee, Lexy Panterra, Jenn Morel, Bang La Decks, Cammora, and many other artists.
 The song "Claydee feat.
 Lexy Panterra - Dame Dame", his most notable work so far received more than 28.000.000 views on YouTube within the first 6 months after its release.
 He produces mainly pop, dance and urban music.